-The local legislative body will enact a set of laws containing the specific requirements a development project must meet in order to receive various permits and approvals.
-The laws may be contained within a Code.
+The local legislative body (i.e., Josephine County Board of County Commissioners) will enact a set of laws containing the specific requirements a development project must meet in order to receive various permits and approvals.
+The laws may be contained within a Code (i.e., Josephine County Rural Land Development Code).
 Specific chapters of the code may pertain to zoning, subdivision of land, development regulations, roads, environmental protection, schools, stormwater management, and a host of other development-related topics.
 In addition, there might be guidance or policy documents providing detail on how one goes about complying with the code requirements.
 But usually a local jurisdiction can only compel an applicant to comply with requirements set forth in law (the code).
 There will also be state and possibly federal laws an applicant must meet along with supporting guidance documents.
 A zoning ordinance or subdivision regulations will set forth the process for reviewing a proposed development project.

-If you are grappling with a project which is so poorly conceived that the impacts cannot be resolved, then your best opportunity to defeat it is early at the front end of the application review process.
+If you are grappling with a land use application which is so poorly conceived that the impacts cannot be resolved, then your best opportunity to defeat it is early at the front end of the application review process.
 In other words, you must start early and convince key decision-makers to deny the comprehensive plan amendment, annexation, a rezoning request, a special exception, the conditional use permit, or a variance.
 If a project is consistent with zoning and does not need a special exception, conditional use permit or a variance, then it is very likely that it will eventually be approved, as it should be.
 Your best opportunities to win changes that resolve project impacts will be early in the land use application process.